-These artisan bakers are specialists in all things sourdough and woodfired – as well as some killer pastries and sweets.
+The Woodfired Baker specialises in all things sourdough and woodfired – but they also whip up some pretty killer pastries and sweets.
 Baking from a restored century-old oven, their offerings change daily, but whatever you take home will put a smile on your face.
 Sourdough’s good for us, right?

 194 Whatley Crescent

 Up your cheese board game with a trip to Smoult’s, where you can stock up on an amazing selection of cheese, charcuterie and artisan pantry items (think olive oil, marinades, sauces and more).
 Definitely make sure to go on an empty stomach, so you can take advantage of their ready to go lunches – not to mention their selection of sweets.

 Inspired by the cupcake bakeries of New York, Sherbet crafts their delectable baked goods in small batches in store.
 Pick up a celebration cake for your next birthday (or just because), or stop by the vintage-inspired cafe for a cupcake and coffee… cake is appropriate breakfast food, right?

 After a long – and expensive – dual with the Department of Racing, Gaming & Liquor, Commune Wine Store opened to much fanfare last year and has very quickly become a local favourite.
 The “neighbourhood wine store championing small, independent producers from home and abroad” is lush with delicious and delightful drops focusing on local and minimal intervention wines.
 Regular tastings abound, the owners are friendly-as-heck and they’ll even slip you a sneaky card to get rid of corkage fees at neighbouring Rossonero if you’re headed that way.